orb-lang/espalier/doc/md/node.md

 ```
 ## Node Instances

-  To be a Node, currently, indexed elements of the Array portion must also be
+  To be a Node, indexed elements of the Array portion must also be
 Nodes.

-I'm mostly convinced that indexed elements can also be strings, and that
-this is the form leaf nodes should take.
-Currently, they have a 'val' field
-and no children, which we should replace with a child string at [1].

-This gives us a lighter way to handle the circumstance where we have, say,
-a list, ``(foo bar baz)``.
-We currently either need a "left-per" or "pal"
-Node class to hold the ``(``, or we would have to skip it entirely.

-Quipu can't lose any information from the string, so they have to include
-whitespace.
-We're not limited in the same way and can reconstruct less
-semantically crucial parts of a document using the span and the original
-string, since we're not _currently_ editing our strings once they're
-entered in.

-Nodes are meant to be broadly compatible with everything we intend to
-do with abstract syntax trees.
-The more I think about this the better
-it strikes me as an approach.
+If there are no children of the Node, it is considered to be a leaf node.

+Most of the Node library will fail to halt, and probably blow stack, if
+cyclic Node graphs are made.
+The Grammar class will not do this to you.

 ### Fields